 Passenger carrying drones are all the rage.
-These (VTOL) Vertical Take Off and Landing vehicles are not true carplanes since they cannot drive through adverse weather (not yet anyways) but they are pretty darn close.
+These (VTOL) Vertical Take Off and Landing vehicles are not true carplanes since they cannot drive through adverse weather (not yet anyways) or restricted airspace but they are pretty darn close.
 On this new page we keep tabs on their progress.
+But wait, this AOPA article suggests that the deck might be stacked against electric powered VTOL vehicles.

 Daily Mail (10/3/17) This two-seat passenger carrying drone, which is powered by 16 electric motors, can fly up to 25 minutes at 45 mph.
 It has a maximum payload of 270 pounds and can be piloted manually or can be flown in autonomous mode.